Women of Banglatown

 Girls & Young Women

-74 girls and young women from the Banglatown and Hamtramck neighborhood participated in our workshops and events in 2022.
-Our members are 10-26y, majority being 11-16y.
+In 2025, more than 150 girls and young women from the Banglatown and Hamtramck neighborhoods participated in our workshops and community events.
+Our members range in age from 10 to 26, with the majority between 11 and 18 years old.

 “a space by and for first generation and immigrant girls and young women to be unapologetically who they are and explore themselves through nature, art, entrepreneurship, and community.” - WOB members